Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 Taana Gardner.

-In the first part of 2001, it's time again for another Joey Negro album.
+In the first months of 2001, it's time again for another Joey Negro album.
 Azuli released the CD - Back to the scene of

 the crime.
 Another great CD with stuff that Dave has been working on and with, either as a remixer, artist or producer.